 - Initialize a Git repo and connect it with your GitHub repo.

-- Create AppHarbor app from your GitHub repo.
-Whenever we commit/push our changes to our GitHub repo AppHarbor will automatically fetches the latest push and build it.
-Upon successful build it will deploy the app on its server otherwise it will keep last successful build.
+- Create the AppHarbor app from your GitHub repo.
+Whenever we commit/push our changes to our GitHub repo AppHarbor will automatically fetch the latest push and build it.
+Upon successful build it will deploy the app on its server otherwise it will keep the last successful build.
 This makes things very easy.

-- Create an ASP.Net MVC application using Visual Studio 2015 MVC template.
+- Create an ASP.Net MVC application using the Visual Studio 2015 MVC template.

 - Add the packages folder to .gitignore

 - Enable NuGet Package Restore.
 In VS2015 click Tools>Options and then select NuGet Package Manager and make sure both checkboxes are checked in this section.

 - In VS2015 right click on the project and click properties, then go to the Build Events tab.
 In the Post-build event command line text area paste the following command.